-The Panel Wraps are made from durable, water-resistant nylon that matches the aesthetic and ruggedness of Shimoda’s backpack lineup.
-What drew me to these products was the visibility and organization of small items once they are packed into the various zippered pockets.
-As long as you don’t overstuff the pockets, it’s very easy to see what you have in your wrap.
-This design makes it perfect for organizing small tools and tripod-related screws, spare eyepieces, camera cleaning items and less bulky cables.
-The two larger models also feature a full-width pocket that is wide enough for something like a shotgun microphone.
+The Shimoda Panel Wraps are made from durable, water-resistant nylon that matches the aesthetic and ruggedness of Shimoda’s Action X v2 and Explore v2 backpack lineup.
+What drew me to these products was the visibility and organization of small items once they were packed into zippered pockets.
+As long as you don’t overstuff the pockets, it’s easy to see what you have in your wrap.
+This design makes it perfect for organizing small tools, tripod-related screws, spare eyepieces, camera cleaning items, and less bulky cables.
+The two larger models also feature a full-width pocket wide enough for a shotgun microphone.

 Landscape photographers take note: If you’re often working from a tripod, a nylon loop makes it possible to hang the panel wraps from your ball head or tripod legs.
 The square pockets in the wraps are also well-sized for screw-on filters.

-Another thing that drew me to these Panel Wraps is the shape and size of them.
-They are absolutely perfect for sliding into the smaller nooks and crannies of a camera bag or slipping into the top lid pocket of a photo backpack.
-The supple material is key here.
-Although they are lightly padded, the wraps don’t really have any structure to them so they can be compressed and squeezed to fit in a variety of places, unlike a product such as the Peak Design Tech Pouch which is cubic and more rigid, requiring a similar cubic slot in your bag.
+Another thing that drew me to these Panel Wraps is their shape and size.
+They are perfect for sliding into the smaller nooks and crannies of a camera bag or slipping into the top lid pocket of a photo backpack.
+The supple material is critical here.
+Although they are lightly padded, the wraps don’t have any structure to them, so they can be compressed and squeezed to fit in a variety of places, unlike a product such as the Peak Design Tech Pouch, which is cubic and more rigid, requiring a similarly cubic slot in your bag.

-I’ve always organized my gear into a variety of organizers based on specific types of shooting.
-I have a bag full of microphone gear for video shooting projects, I have a bag of flash cables for any shoots that involve off-camera lighting, bags for underwater photography and photography from a kayak… the list is long.
+I’ve always organized my gear into various organizers based on specific types of shooting.
+I have a bag full of microphone gear for video shooting projects, a bag of flash cables for any shoots that involve off-camera lighting, bags for underwater photography, and photography from a kayak… the list is long.

 Conclusion